cvanvlack/ai_learning_resources/Github/copilot-chat.md

   - You can use the `#` to choose more context to intentionally send to co-pilot.
   - You can have multiple conversation threads open at once.
   - When copilot doesn't have context on something, it will specifically ask you for more context.
 This is especially important when it's asking for debugging information as you don't want co-pilot accidentally scraping sensitive information and sending it to Github.
 Hence why it asks you.
+- Options added to quick fix

+- Sparkly icon shows places where copilot can suggest.
+- Best one is commit messages.
+- Where are all of the right click options?
+-